 Bring a beverage and a chair for a convivial hour of conversation in the Rector’s Grove.
 Watch for signup information in a future Keynotes.

 Offerings for Children:

 Bedtime Stories with St. Peter’s.
-Check out our new nightly program “Bedtime Stories with St. Peter’s” on Facebook.
-Each night, favorite children’s stories are read aloud at 7:00 p.m. by Abigail or Chris and other members of the parish.
+Our nightly program “Bedtime Stories with St. Peter’s” continues on Facebook.
+Each night, favorite children’s stories are read aloud at 7:00 p.m. by Abigail, Chris or other members of the parish.

 Sunday materials for children are being emailed to families each Saturday throughout the summer.
 The materials will be creative and interesting approaches to the same scriptures heard in each Sunday’s service.
 Other possibilities for activities and crafts will be emailed at other times.
 Anyone who would like to receive these emails may send a request.

 We are loving the pictures of our wonderful children who have been joining the Sunday services and the nightly stories program on Facebook.
 Please continue to send them in!

 Faith@Home is a useful web resource for families.
 Lectionary based, it provides timely readings and reflections, videos and books for children, and suggestions for things to do.
 New content is updated daily.
 Click here.